ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ### What Does Uniswap Do? {#what-does-uniswap-do}

-Basically, there are two types of users: *liquidity providers* and *traders*.
+Basically, there are two types of users: liquidity providers and traders.

-The liquidity providers provide the pool with the two tokens that can be exchanged (we'll call them **Token0** and **Token1**).
-In return, they receive a third token that represents partial ownership of the pool.
+The *liquidity providers* provide the pool with the two tokens that can be exchanged (we'll call them **Token0** and **Token1**).
+In return, they receive a third token that represents partial ownership of the pool called a *liquidity token*.

-Trades send one type of token to the pool and receive the other (for example, send **Token0** and receive **Token1**) out of the pool provided by the liquidity providers.
+*Traders* send one type of token to the pool and receive the other (for example, send **Token0** and receive **Token1**) out of the pool provided by the liquidity providers.
 The exchange rate is determined by the relative number of **Token0**s and **Token1**s that the pool has.
 In addition, the pool takes a small percent as a reward for the liquidity pool.